 This is easy to use when you create a MySQL view:

 CREATE VIEW digest AS SELECT username AS username, MD5(CONCAT(username,':',realm,':',password)) AS password, realm AS realm FROM auth

-#13 Updated by lordbone almost 5 years ago
+#13 Updated by lordbone about 5 years ago

 - Target version set to 1.4.x